Handbook for Psychology Majors Class of 2012 and later

 Three lecture courses

-One 300-level research course or a 399 Independent Study
+(some juniors complete their research requirement: one 300-level research course or a 399 Independent Study)

 Three additional Psychology courses at any level